v-las/v-las/README.md

 - 👋 Hi, I’m Vlas Mastykash
-- 👀 I’m interested in Quality Assurance learning
+- 👀 I’m interested in getting into the Quality Assurance Engineer profession
-- 🌱 I’m currently learning the Software testing theory, Bash, Git, Python.
+- 🌱 I’m currently learning the Software testing theory, Bash, Git, Python
 - 💞️ I have no idea what projects I’m looking for but I'll found out it soon!
 - 📫 You can reach me @ [Telegram](https://t.me/v_las) | [WhatsApp](https://wa.me/79136198392) | [E-mail](mailto:mastykash.vlas@gmail.com)
 <!---